I saw a gate; three steps beneath it, each

 Contrition is being sorry, saying sorry, and then receiving forgiveness.
 Note that last part: receiving forgiveness.
-Which means its incumbent upon the wronged party to forgive.
+Which means it’s incumbent upon the wronged party to forgive.
 I think it’s also important for us to recognize that we have to be genuinely sorry.

 Step 3: Restitution and Amendment

-What this looks like in reality is not clear–human emotions never are.
-Moreover, there’s no set agreement on what restitution and amendment look like or what order they go in.
+What this looks like in reality is not clear—human emotions never are.
+There’s no set agreement on what restitution and amendment look like or what order they go in.
 Nor does Dante enlighten us.
 That is something we must figure out for ourselves.
 But, like with anything else in Dante’s world, it must be genuine and freely chosen.

 Angel at the Gate

 Unlike the gates of Hell which stand open and are broad, Purgatory’s gate is guarded by an angel with a sword.
 If you recall the story of the Fall of Adam and Eve, then you may make a connection between the angel at the gate and the angel who stands guard to the entrance of the Garden of Eden.